wmglab-duke/3D_nerve_pipeline/docs/source/Running_ASCENT/Info.md

 time-varying signal in NEURON.
-The stimulation waveform, saved in a `n_sim’s data/inputs/` directory as `waveform.dat`, is unscaled (i.e., the maximum current magnitude at any timestep is +/-1), and is then scaled by the current amplitude in `RunSim.hoc` to either simulate fiber thresholds of activation or block with a binary search algorithm, or response to set amplitudes.
+The stimulation waveform, saved in a `n_sim’s data/inputs/` directory as `waveform.dat`, is unscaled (i.e., the maximum current magnitude at any timestep is +/-1), and is then scaled by the current amplitude in the NEURON simulation of the `wmglab-neuron` PyPI package (GitHub: _link_) to either simulate fiber thresholds of activation or block with a binary search algorithm, or response to set amplitudes.